-Moabit is a central quarter in the district Mitte, surrounded by water.
-The excellent inner-city location between the waterways Spree, Berlin-Spandauer shipping canal, Westhafenkanal and the Charlottenburg canal connection helped Moabit to flourish in earlier times, and as a result, especially workers settled in Moabit.
-In the course of industrialization, the population grew from 10,000 to 93,000 inhabitants between 1858 and 1890.
+Moabit is a central part of the district Mitte, surrounded by water.
+The excellent inner-city location between the waterways Spree, Berlin-Spandauer Schifffahrtskanal and Westhafenkanal helped Moabit to industrial prosperity in earlier times.
+As a result, many workers settled in Moabit.
+In the course of industrialisation, the population grew from 10,000 to 93,000 inhabitants between 1858 and 1890.
 The district developed into a very dense working and residential area.
-The workers lived in tight quarters in precarious housing conditions.
-The residential areas in Moabit are nowadays still predominantly simple.
+The workers lived in very limited space in precarious housing conditions.
+The residential areas in Moabit are even today predominantly simple.

 Evolution of the real estate market in Berlin Moabit

 The strongest price segment in Moabit is the medium corridor of EUR 2,000 - 4,000 per square meter of living space.
 In addition to the Stephan district, the streets near the Hauptbahnhof (main station) and the neighbourhoods close to the Tiergarten are currently experiencing considerable price increases, but less centrally located areas are also closing the price gap.
 Our chart shows the changes in the price structure for the district.

 In Moabit, north of the Alt-Moabit road, there are two areas under a conservation statute (milieu protection): the milieu protection area Waldstraße and the milieu protection area Birkenstraße.
 South of the street Alt-Moabit a resolution for the area of the Thomasiusstraße is in preparation.
 The market for apartment buildings in Moabit is compact.
 Prices per square metre have risen by around 500 euros/m² per year since 2014.
 The average square metre price for a tenement building in Moabit, as of 2018, is around EUR 3,150.